 First, let us take a peek at Shopify.
 Shopify is an eCommerce platform designed specifically for online stores.
 All your website’s data and files are saved on Shopify’s servers because it is a cloud-based platform.
 It makes creating and managing an eCommerce website easier because all you have to do is sign up for an account.

 WordPress is a content management system (CMS) often used to create websites and blogs.
 It also enables one to construct an online store.
-WordPress is an open-source platform, which means it is free to use and can be tailored to your specific needs.
+It is an open-source free platform that tailors to your specific needs.
 WordPress is also a popular alternative for businesses that desire more control over their online store’s design and operation.